-The Cameron Fault is the second regional structure targeted for detailed geochemical mapping by CYU's exploration team.
+The Cameron Fault is the second regional structure being targeted for geochemical mapping by CYU's exploration team in 2015.
+The Cameron Fault is another major, regional structure that strikes northeast and is located approximately 55km east of Mt Isa.
 The exploration target and work program developed for the Pilgrim Fault (as summarised above) will be duplicated for the Cameron Fault and will potentially provide multiple targets for geophysical definition and/or drill testing in 2015.